erickiscgarcia/pokemon-test/README.md

 - Java Version: 11

 ## Description
-This project is an API that consumes an external API to get information about pokemons.
+This project consumes an external API to get information about pokemons.
 It saves the retrieved information in a database and provides endpoints to create, list, and delete pokemons based on their ID or name.

 ## Features
 - Spring Security for authentication and authorization